Dollface: Filming

 Principal photography for the first season wrapped on June 25, 2019.
 Filming for the second season concluded on October 15, 2021.

 Release

 The series premiered on November 15, 2019, on Hulu in the United States, and on Crave in Canada.
 In selected international territories, the series premiered on Disney+ under the dedicated streaming hub Star as an original series, on March 5, 2021.
-On Disney+, Dollface episodes are debuting on a weekly basis. and in Latin America the series released on August 31, 2021, on Star+.
+On Disney+, Dollface episodes are debuting on a weekly basis, and in Latin America the series released on August 31, 2021, on Star+.
 The ten-episode second season was released on February 11, 2022, on Hulu.

+The series, along with over 50 others, was removed from Hulu, Disney+ and Star+ on May 26, 2023 as part of an ongoing cost-cutting initiative brought on by Disney CEO Bob Iger.

 Reception

-Audience viewership
+Viewership

-According to Whip Media's viewership tracking app TV Time, Dollface was the 5th most anticipated returning show of February 2022, and the 10th most watched original series across all platforms in the United States, during the week of February 13th, 2022, and the 5th during the week of February 20, 2022.
+Whip Media, which tracks viewership data for over 1 million daily users worldwide of its TV Time app, calculated that Dollface was the fifth most-anticipated returning show of February 2022.
+It later indicated that Dollface was the tenth most-streamed show in the U.S. for the week of February 13 and rose to the fifth position during the week of February 20, 2022.